JasperFx/marten/docs/guide/documents/querying/compiled-queries.md

 <!-- endSnippet -->

-## How does it work?
+## How Does It Work?

-The first time that Marten encounters a new type of `ICompiledQuery`, it executes the `QueryIs()` method and:
+The first time that Marten encounters a new type of `ICompiledQuery`, it has to create a new "plan" for the compiled query by:

-1. Parses the Expression just to find which property getters or fields are used within the expression as input parameters
+1. Finding all public _readable_ properties or fields on the compiled query type that would be potential parameters.
+Members marked with `[MartenIgnore]` attribute are ignored.
+1. Marten either insures that the query object being passed in has unique values for each parameter member, or tries to create a new object of the same type and tries to set all unique values
-1. Parses the Expression with our standard Linq support and to create a template database command and the internal query handler
+1. Parse the Expression returned from `QueryIs()` with the underlying Linq expression to determine the proper result handling and underlying database command with parameters
-1. Builds up an object with compiled Func's that "knows" how to read a query model object and set the command parameters for the query
-1. Caches the resulting "plan" for how to execute a compiled query
+1. Attempts to match the unique member values to the command parameter values to map query members to the database parameters by index
+1. Assuming the previous steps succeeded, Marten generates and dynamically compiles code at runtime to efficiently execute the compiled query objects at runtime and caches the dynamic query executors.

 On subsequent usages, Marten will just reuse the existing SQL command and remembered handlers to execute the query.

+TODO -- link to the docs on pre-generating types
+TODO -- talk about the diagnostic view of the source code

+You may need to help Marten out a little bit with the compiled query support in determining unique parameter values to use during query planning by implementing the new `Marten.Linq.IQueryPlanning` interface on your compiled query type.
+Consider this example query that uses paging:

+snippet: sample_implementing_iqueryplanning

+Pay close attention to the `SetUniqueValuesForQueryPlanning()` method.
+That has absolutely no other purpose but to help Marten create a compiled query plan for the `CompiledTimeline` type.

-## What is supported?
+## What is Supported?

-To the best of our knowledge and testing, you may use any [Linq feature that Marten supports](/guide/documents/querying/linq) within a compiled query.
+To the best of our knowledge and testing, you may use any [Linq feature that Marten supports](/guide/documents/querying/linq/) within a compiled query.
 So any combination of:

 * `Select()` transforms
 * `First/FirstOrDefault()`